How AI Agents Discover and Install Tools in 2026

 The end state looks like this: you describe a task to your agent, and if it doesn't have the right tools, it searches available registries, evaluates options based on ratings and compatibility, installs what it needs, and proceeds.
 The manual configuration step disappears.

-This is already partially possible with Agensi Pro's MCP endpoint.
+This is already partially possible with Agensi's catalog API and curl installer.
 The agent can search for skills by keyword, check compatibility, and recommend installations.
 The install step still requires your approval, which is the right default from a security perspective.

 The marketplace model